astonbitecode/scakka-zoo-cache/README.md

 The paths and the subtrees to cache are defined using the library's API.

+Whenever something changes in the ZooKeeper, watches are activated and the cache _eventually follows the change_ (add/remove nodes and data).

 ## Features

 * Built on top of the [ZooKeeper API](http://zookeeper.apache.org/doc/r3.4.9/api/)